 Let’s take a look at just what you get with these providers, and the free student hosting they offer.

-Now that you know the basics offered by each provider, we’ll dive into more detail for each of them.
+Now that you know the basics offered by both providers, we’ll dive into more detail for each of them.

 Best for Free Student Hosting